AP6YC/AdaptiveResonance.jl/docs/src/man/contributing.md

 #### Type Aliases

+In the pursuit of an architecture-agnostic implementation (i.e., support for both 32- and 64-bit systems), type aliases and other special Julia types are used in this project.

 This module borrows a convention from the `StatsBase.jl` package by defining a variety of aliases for numerical types used throughout the package to standardize usage.
 This has the benefits of readability and speed by explicitly These are defined in `src/common.jl` and are currently as follows: